“To take initiative — that’s the lesson we learned from October 7th. If you don’t act, you lag behind”

 The past year has made it abundantly clear how essential and fundamental mental health services are to the community, and how limited their accessibility is. ifeel has developed a platform that offers emotional support to a vast number of people simultaneously.
 The platform provides one-on-one sessions with a licensed therapist via chat.
 The bottleneck, which begins at the diagnosis stage, is resolved thanks to AI-based analysis and referral to a suitable therapist.
 In order to reach thousands of people, ifeel chose to provide the platform to large companies and businesses in Europe and offer this important and otherwise expensive support to their employees at no charge.
 Since the end of the COVID-19 pandemic, the company has been working with Femi Health Services 360 in Israel, and with the outbreak of the war, it expanded the service to the Israeli business sector, wives of reservists, and trauma victims.
 “We were pleased when Mitrelli and Menomadin asked to use our service, and have been providing it to all their employees and their families,” said CEO Amir Kaplan, who joined the Zoom meeting from Spain.

 From the United States, we were joined by Idan Meir, CEO of RightHear, a company that makes public spaces accessible to the blind, visually impaired, and those with orientation difficulties through an app that provides personalized voice guidance.
 The app connects to signals transmitted by GPS-based sensors strategically placed in public buildings or parks, allowing users to navigate independently in their environment.
 Unlike Braille signs, which 90% of the blind and visually impaired cannot read, and voice guidance stations, which are difficult to hear in noisy places, RightHear’s solution provides independent navigation in over 2,000 shopping centers, hospitals, universities, public transportation stations, and parks worldwide.
 The service is available free of charge on mobile phones or tablets in 26 languages.
 “Amazon, Microsoft, and JFK Airport are just a few examples of our clients.
 I’d be happy to assist you with my knowledge, connections, and presence in the States as you navigate the American market,” Idan offered his colleagues, adding, “I see a room full of entrepreneurs.
 Taking initiative is the lesson we’ve learned from October 7th.
-If you don’t act, you’ll get hit.”
+If you don’t act, you’ll lag behind.”

 For Israel to continue leading the way in entrepreneurship and innovation, there is a need to make these opportunities accessible to more communities.
 Extra-Tech empowers young Haredi (Ultra-Orthodox) men and women with the tools needed to excel in leading roles in the hi-tech industry.
 “Today, 25% of children in Israel are Haredi .
 My co-CEO Avremy’s grandmother, for example, has over 1,000 descendants,” shared co-CEO Moshe (Moishe) Friedman, “it’s a challenging reality, but also a huge opportunity.”
 The company, which started as a non-profit organization, trains around 2,000 young Haredi men and women each year in IT, computer science, and technology, and places them in top positions at tech giants like Google and Intel.
 “Since October 7th, the number of young Haredi men and women reaching out to us has increased dramatically.
 They want to be part of the country and the economy, to serve in the army, volunteer, and work.
 We’re growing.
 And that’s why I wake up optimistic every morning,” Moishe concluded.